FLYING TO THE PHILIPPINES

 The usual way of flying to the Philippines to the Philippines from the UK is to fly into Manila from either London (Heathrow or Gatwick) or from Manchester.

-Indirect flights will usually stop in the Middle East, often Qatar, or at Istanbul and I would aim for a flight time of about 18 to 20 hours.
+Indirect flights will usually stop in the Middle East, often Qatar or Abu Dhabi, or at Istanbul.
+I would aim for a flight time of about 18 to 20 hours.
 A slightly cheaper flight is on one of the budget Chinese flights.
 This might involve a long flight to a Chinese airport and then a comparatively short flight to the Philippines.
 Apart from the possible savings, another reason for flying to the Philippines with an indirect flight might be to bypass Manila and fly direct to one of the other international airports such as at Cebu.

 Review of flights with Royal Brunei